ModernMediator

 The [Endpoint] attribute on a request record tells the ModernMediator.AspNetCore source generator to emit a Minimal API endpoint at compile time.
 At startup, a single call to app.MapMediatorEndpoints() wires all generated endpoints into the ASP.NET Core routing pipeline.

 The generator validates your endpoint declarations at build time.
 The MM200 diagnostic warns when an invalid HTTP method is specified, catching configuration errors before deployment.
+(MM200 is the AspNetCore endpoint generator's compile-time code; the unrelated runtime code [MM201] covers dispatcher overload mismatch and is documented in Dispatcher Overload Mismatch.)

 Benefits